marcojrfurtado/picnic-classifier/README.md

 ## Training and labeling test set

-Edit the first cell from `train.ipynb` to point out to the correct dataset directory.
+Edit the first cell from `train.ipynb` to point to the correct dataset directory.
 By default, it points to `picnic-classifier/data`.
 Run that cell to mount the Google Drive, you will need to type in an authorization code.